mjdave/tui/README.md

 # Tui Coding Language

+NOTE (September 2026):
+>Tui still has a few issues but is nearing feature completion and is actively being used and improved as the foundation of the [katipo](https://ktp.nz) protocol, including [Waraki Music Player](https://ktp.nz/waraki/index.html) and [Blockheads 2](https://theblockheads.net/2026/09/10/blockheads-2.html).
+>
+>There is a fully functional Solitaire game written in tui, you can download the [Koru browser](https://github.com/mjdave/katipoBrowser/releases) to play it, or have a look at the the [Solitaire tui source code](https://github.com/mjdave/daves-katipo-sites/blob/main/solitaire/clientSite/scripts/code.tui) for a good working example.

 Tui is a small, cross platform, open source embeddable scripting language and serialization library for C++.

-AI had not been used to create tui, and will not be used in the future.
+AI has not been used to create tui, and will not be used in the future.
 This repository will not accept contributions from AI bots, or from people using AI.

-***NOTE (September 2026): tui still has a few issues but is nearing feature completion and is actively being used and improved as the foundation of the [katipo](https://ktp.nz) protocol, including [Waraki Music Player](https://ktp.nz/waraki/index.html) and [Blockheads 2](https://theblockheads.net/2026/09/10/blockheads-2.html).

-There is a fully functional Solitaire game written in tui, you can download the [Koru browser](https://github.com/mjdave/katipoBrowser/releases) to play it, or have a look at the the [Solitaire tui source code](https://github.com/mjdave/daves-katipo-sites/blob/main/solitaire/clientSite/scripts/code.tui) for a good working example.***

 Created by a solo game developer to be fast, small, and easy to integrate and use, tui combines a key/value storage data format in a human readable format similar to JSON, with a powerful scripting language and interpreter similar to lua.